next-theme/theme-next-docs/source/docs/troubleshooting.md

 * Execute `hexo clean`, clear the browser cache and purge CDN cache (or disable all CDN services) - This may take some time to take effect.
 * Disable browser plug-ins or use other devices and browsers to test, because bugs may only occur in specific browsers.
 * Switch to another theme and check if the bug still exists (e.g. default theme landscape).
-In other words, prove that this is a bug of NexT, not Hexo.
 * Upgrade theme NexT to the latest version.
 * Upgrade Hexo and all Hexo plugins to the latest version.
+You can use tools like [npm-check](https://www.npmjs.com/package/npm-check).
 * Upgrade or downgrade Node.js to the latest LTS version.
 * Uninstall all non-essential Hexo plugins, or delete `node_modules` and then reinstall all plugins using `npm install --force`.